Architecture - Theory/History (ARCH) Courses

 Reading and research tutorials.

-This seminar brings together graduate students with architectureal faculty to present their work-in-progress.
-It focuses on an immersion in conventions of theoretical and methodological approaches to advanced architectural research, including research ethics, proposal writing and research funding.
+This seminar brings together graduate students with architectural faculty to discuss in-progress work and ideas.
+Immersion in conventions of theoretical and methodological approaches to advanced architectural research, including research ethics, proposal writing and research funding.

 Graduate Seminar 1: Introduction to Critical Thought in Architecture